ghartsel/GX-Kernel/content/api.md

 The resource id must first be gotten using the CR\_GETID primitive.

 Resource access is managed by a semaphore, and tasks are queued to the semaphore on a first-come-first-serve basis.
-If the resource is not locked by another task, the resource is locked and the calling task continues as the active task.
-If the resource is not available, the calling task is suspended.
+If the resource isn't locked by another task, the resource is locked and the calling task continues as the active task.
+If the resource isn't available, the calling task is suspended.
 The task remains suspended until all previous tasks have released exclusive access to the resource.